-The Generations Research Initiative in the College of Education, Psychology and Social Work at Flinders University is led by Associate Professor Tim Windsor, Dr Monica Cations, and Dr Stephanie Wong.
+The Generations Research Initiative in the College of Education, Psychology and Social Work at Flinders University is led by Matthew Flinders Professor Tim Windsor, Dr Monica Cations, and Dr Stephanie Wong.

 With a basis in lifespan developmental psychology, our research aims to promote health and wellbeing, with a particular focus on middle- and older-adulthood.
 In addition to the leadership team, Generations includes a group of talented and committed staff and students working across diverse collaborative projects working with older people, the aged care workforce, and people with dementia.